twse/random-stuff/Third-Party Notices.md

 **Factoid:** Of the thousands of hands played during testing, three resulted in Royal Flushes.
 The first was by the program's author, Dick Goran, on December 20, 1995 (a one card draw).
 The second Royal was made by Sharon Moskowitz (and certified by her father, David).
 Goran made another Royal on April 26, 1996 while preparing the final beta version of the program (a three card draw).

-## For use of Comment Manager, TreeFolder
-(c) 1997 Alessandro Cantatore

-Under no circumstances the author is liable for any loss or damage.
-The use of the program implies acceptance of the conditions stated above.

 ## For use of Editor+
 Copyright © 1996-1997 Christoph Bratschi